the1lab/1lab/src/Cat/Bi/Instances/Spans.lagda.md

 However, we can make spans in $\cC$ the _objects_ of a category, and the hom-sets are the maps in $\cC$ between the vertices which "commute with the legs".
-Diagramatically, a map between spans is the dashed line in
+Diagrammatically, a map between spans is the dashed line in

 ~~~{.quiver}